Wabel/zoho-crm-copy-db/README.md

 The project also comes with a Symfony Command that you can use to easily copy tables.

-The command's constructor takes in parameter a `ZohoDatabaseCopier` instance, a`ZohoDatabasePusher` instance and a list of `ZohoDAOs`.
+The command's constructor takes in parameter a `ZohoDatabaseCopier` instance, a`ZohoDatabasePusher` instance and a `ZohoClient`.
+This command regenerates automatically the Daos in order to pass them in `ZohoDatabaseCopier` instance, a`ZohoDatabasePusher`.

 Usage: